OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 The **dialog.js** file you just created specifies that the add-in should load gists when the `change` event fires for the GitHub username field.
 To retrieve the user's gists from GitHub, you'll use the [GitHub Gists API](https://developer.github.com/v3/gists/).

-Create a new folder in the root folder of the project named **helpers**.
+Create a folder in the root of the project named **helpers**.
 In that folder, create a file named **gist-api.js**, and add the following code to retrieve the user's gists from GitHub and build the list of gists.

 ```js
 function getUserGists(user, callback) {